 The scrum master is the role responsible for gluing everything together and ensuring that scrum is being done well.
 In practical terms, that means they help the product owner define value, the development team deliver the value, and the scrum team to get to get better.
 The scrum master is a servant leader which not only describes a supportive style of leadership but describes what they do on a day-to-day basis.

 They serve the product owner by helping them better understand and communicate value, to manage the backlog, help them plan the work with the team and break down that work to deliver the most effective learning.
 Serving the development team, the scrum master helps them self-organize, focus on outcomes, get to a “done increment,” and manage blockers.
 The scrum master also serves the organization at large, helping them understand what scrum is and create an environment that supports scrum.

 The scrum master focuses on:

 - Transparency - To effectively inspect and adapt it is important that the right people can see what is going on.
 But this is actually much harder than it looks.
 The scrum master is tasked with ensuring that the scrum team works in a transparent way.
-Examples include creating story maps and updating confluence pages with the retrospective ideas.
+Examples include creating story maps and updating Confluence pages with retrospective ideas.

-- Self Organization - Telling a development team they can self organize does mean that the team will self organize.
-In fact self organization comes over time and requires help and support.
+- Self-organization - Telling a development team they can self-organize does mean that the team will self-organize.
+In fact, self-organization comes over time and requires help and support.
 The scrum master will encourage team members to step outside their comfort zone and try different things and use practices such as ‘delegation poker’ to expose and challenge predefined ideas about role boundaries and responsibilities.